jollySleeper/jollySleeper/README.md

 ## 🌟 About Me

 - 🔭 I’m currently working on building my Home Server.
-- 🌱 I’m currently learning Rust, Networking & Humor.
+- 🌱 I’m currently learning Rust, Go, Networking & Humor.
 - 🤔 I’m looking for help to make my HappyLand bigger & better.
 - 💬 Ask me about Linux, SelfHosting & Open Source Softwares.
 - 👾 Fun fact: I automated the process of switching themes from dark to light—because even my code deserves a little variety in its life!